JakubSzwedowicz/Projects-CPP/README.md

 **Maze Generator** - Currently under development but the idea is to generate and solve mazes.

 **CPP Mechanism** - Workshop focued on setting up a proper project in CMake and testing different C++ mechanisms.

+**Sorting Algorithms** - Set of some sorting alorithms put into the comparision with each other and std::sort.